 Tuition Fee Deductibility

 Knowledge Bureau is a private, designated educational institute and our tuition fees qualify for the Tuition Fee Tax Credit if over $100.
 This includes the fees for all self-study courses, the Distinguished Advisor Workshops and the Distinguished Advisor Conference™ (DAC).
 It is an important option for the partial recovery of costs paid by employees who fund their own conference fees.
 To claim the deduction on your tax return, you’ll need a completed Form T2202A Tuition, Education and Textbook Amounts Certificate.
 Logon to the Virtual Campus and go to the Administration section for access to your Form T2202A.

-Students in self-study courses, qualify for part-time education and textbook amount when they work on their course for at least three consecutive weeks and at least 12 hours per month is devoted to coursework.
+For years before 2017, students in self-study courses, qualify for part-time education and textbook amount when they work on their course for at least three consecutive weeks and at least 12 hours per month is devoted to coursework.
 The part-time education and textbook tax amount of $140 is available at the federal level for each month during which the minimum hourly requirement is met.
 Additional provincial credits are also available and vary by province of residence.
 Eligibility for the amount is shown on your T2202A.
 Students should record their hours monthly on the T2202A input form (in the Administration section of the Virtual Campus).
 Once the year is complete, the T2202A may be printed to include with your tax return for the year.
 Any unused education and textbook amounts at the end of 2016 may be carried forward to be claimed in future years but no new education and textbook amounts can be earned after 2016.